Drew Adams, Ph.D.

 Matthew is a first-year PhD student in the BSTP at CWRU.
 Currently, his research interest lies in understanding the mechanism of action of drugs and identifying novel targets.
 His goal is to provide fundamental information for translational medicine.
 In his free time, he enjoys participating in and watching soccer, baseball, and basketball.

-Matt Thompson is a fourth-year undergraduate at Case Western Reserve University pursuing a B.S. in Biochemistry and a B.A. in Theatre.
-He has been a member of the Adams Lab team since May 2016 where he has sought to identify small molecules capable of reversing Huntington’s Disease progression through restoration of mitochondrial function.
-In 2018, he was selected as a Barry Goldwater Scholar and named a Summer Undergraduate Research Fellow by the American Chemical Society in partnership with Pfizer and Merck.
-He hopes to attend medical school following graduation from CWRU.
-In his free time, Matt enjoys playing basketball and golf, cooking, and camping.
+Matt Thompson received a in Biochemistry and a B.A. in Theatre Case Western Reserve University pursuing a B.S.
+He was a been a member of the Adams Lab team from May 2016-May 2019 where he has sought to identify small molecules capable of reversing Huntington’s Disease progression through restoration of mitochondrial function.

 Dharmaraja Allimuthu, Ph.D.